malva-ot/nomo/README.md

 ### 4.2 String

-A nomo **string** is a sequence of zero or more glyphs.
-This implies the selection of a particular glyph set from which the ordered glyphs of the string must be chosen.
+A nomo **string** is a sequence of zero or more glyphs from the same glyph set.

 The term "string" is chosen for agreement with common usage in computing, but again does not imply any constraint on the medium used to define a glyph set or compose as string.
 The only defining feature of a string is that it is a finite sequence of glyphs.
 An algorithm that produces a finite sequence is not a string, but the sequence it produces is.
 An empty string of zero glyphs is a valid nomo string.
 Serializations of such strings generally require delimiters for disambiguation, but the underlying string is defined as the (empty) sequence itself.